Dpdl-io/Dpdl-sample-Apps/README.md

 ## DpdlCodeGenAI - generating and executing AI generative code (example: a simple console SNAKE Game)

-A simple console SNAME Game automatically AI generated using the Dpdl languae plugin 'DpdlAINerd'
+A simple console SNAME Game automatically AI generated using the Dpdl language plugin 'DpdlAINerd' which is than executed right away on the 'DpdlEngine'

 [DpdlCodeGenAI](https://github.com/Dpdl-io/Dpdl-sample-Apps/blob/main/DpdlCodeGenAI.md)